 Psy 333.
 Cognitive Psychology.
 Introduction to the higher mental processes, including attention, memory, language, and problem solving.
 Includes laboratory components and research projects.
 Prerequisites: 220 and either 162 or 164.
+Satisfies the W2 ACE.

 Psy 337.
 Learning.
 Examines the basic processes of human and animal learning.
 Includes a laboratory component and research project.
 Prerequisites: 220 and either 162 or 164.